codahale/veil-go/README.md

 ### Data Encapsulation

-Data is encapsulated via a variant of XChaCha20Poly1305, where the Poly1305 authenticator is hashed via BLAKE2b to produce an unbiased, 32-byte authenticator.
-The 24-byte random nonce is prepended to the ciphertext.
+Data is encapsulated using XChaCha20Poly1305, with the 24-byte random nonce prepended to the ciphertext.

 ### Key Encapsulation

 The recipient's Ed25519 public key is converted to an X25519 public key.
 An ephemeral X25519 key pair compatible with Elligator2 representation is generated, and used with the recipient's converted X25519 public key to generate a shared secret.
-The shared secret is hashed with BLAKE2b to derive a 32-byte data encapsulation key.

-The plaintext is encrypted using the derived key and the data encapsulation mechanism with the ephemeral public key's Elligator 2 representative as authenticated data, and the ephemeral public key's Elligator2 representative and the ciphertext are returned.
+The shared secret is used directly as the key for the data encapsulation mechanism with the ephemeral public key's Elligator 2 representative as authenticated data.
+The ephemeral public key's Elligator2 representative and the ciphertext are returned.

 ### Messages

-A Veil message begins with a series of fixed-length encrypted headers, each of which contains a copy of the 32-byte data encapsulation key, the offset in bytes where the message begins, and the length of the plaintext message in bytes.
+A Veil message begins with a series of fixed-length encrypted headers, each of which contains a copy of the random 32-byte data encapsulation key, the offset in bytes where the message begins, and the length of the plaintext message in bytes.

 Following the headers is the plaintext, appended with random padding bytes, and prepended with an Ed25519 signature of the encrypted headers, the plaintext, and the padding, all encrypted using the